glen-gibson/how-to/Operating_Systems/Fedora_CoreOS/Proxmox/README.md

 - [References](#references)
 </br>

 ## Introduction
-This is going to be a little rough, just so I get it out there, then I can tidy it up a bit...
+Most homelab-ers will know about [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) an excellent Debian based distribution that makes it very easy create and manage virtual machines & LXC containers.

-Most homelab-ers will know about [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) and how awesome of a distro it is for running up and managing VM's & LXC containers.
-This guide will assume a decent level of understanding in how to use Proxmox.
+_This guide will assume a decent level of understanding of how to use Proxmox as this is not a Proxmox how-to guide._

 ## Doesn't Fedora CoreOS use Ignition instead of Cloud-Init?
 It sure does, but read on if you want to find out how to kind of trick Proxmox into pushing through settings via both Ignition and Cloud-Init based information.

 ## Proxmox Prep-work
-SSH into your Proxmox server and create a directory to keep our Fedora CoreOS files in.
+SSH into the Proxmox VE host server and create a directory to keep the Fedora CoreOS files in.
 ```bash
 # Create directories for our items
 mkdir -p /var/coreos/images